 - Report the bullying to a parent or trusted adult.
 If the bullying continues, tell a parent or trusted adult (such as a teacher) so they can help you deal with the problem.

 Social Networking is a huge trend for young kids.
 It’s a way for kids to interact online with friends but can also be exposed to strangers and unwelcomed interactions.
 Popular social networking sites include Facebook and Instagram.
 Users can communicate with others in many ways – exchange personal news and gossip, upload photographs and digital footage, and share links to interesting web pages.

 Some of the potential risks of joining a social networking site include:

-- The bits and pieces of information your child puts on their profile may give away their physical address.
+- The bits and pieces of information your child places on their profile may give away their physical address.
 For example, if your child gives their full name, nominates their suburb and uploads school photographs, anyone who wishes to could pinpoint their location.

 - Anything published online must be considered a permanent record.
 The type of material posted by your child may harm their future job prospects.
 These days, employers routinely screen potential candidates by checking their ‘digital reputation’.

-Education, Engagement and communication is the key
+Cyber Safety Tips for Parents – Education, Engagement and communication are the key

 - Don’t let potential risks stop you from letting your child use technology for their education and personal interests.
 Technology can be used for great benefits when used appropriately.